-However, a termination is not opportune at this point and, according to German case law, largely without effect because of the ongoing restructuring.
-It is better if bondholders organise themselves and negotiate a reasonable solution with the issuer and if necessary with the representatives of the Bond 21/26.
+However, a termination is not opportune at this point in time and, according to case law, largely without effect even in an ongoing restructuring.
+It is better if bondholders organize themselves and negotiate a sensible solution with the issuer and the representatives of Bond 21/26.

 What can you as a bondholder do?

 DMR is already mandated by several large bondholders of the Bond 17/22 and currently reviewing bonds’ prospectuses, terms and conditions as well as possible restructuring options.
 We are in negotiations with all parties involed.